-Trump Admin Withdrew Obama’s Transgender Discrimination Policy In Schools
+Trump Admin Withdraws Obama’s Transgender Protection Guidance For Public Schools

-The Trump administration issued new guidelines on Wednesday which put an end to Obama’s transgender discrimination policy that was designed to reduce anti-transgender prejudice in public schools.
+The Trump administration issued new guidelines on Wednesday which put an end to Obama’s transgender protection guidance that was designed to reduce anti-transgender prejudice in public schools.
 What will this mean for transgender students across America?

 On Wednesday, the Department of Justice and Department of Education have stated that they “have decided to withdraw and rescind the… guidance documents in order to further and more completely consider the legal issues involved.
 The Departments thus will not rely on the views expressed within them.”
+The Trump Administration wants the policy to be decided at the state and local level.

 The government agencies issue a dear-colleague letter to public school officials, according to Buzzfeed News.